JamesonRGrieve/shma-infrastructure/docs/docker.md

 1. Prepares the optional `secrets/` directory for file-based secrets.
 2. Invokes `community.docker.docker_compose_v2` with `pull: always`, injecting secret environment variables through Ansible's `environment` parameter.
-3. Shreds rendered secrets by default; set `secrets.shred_after_apply: false` for workloads that must retain them on disk.
+3. Shreds rendered secrets by default; set `secrets.shred_after_apply: false` only with a documented `secrets.shred_waiver_reason` that justifies the risk of keeping plaintext artifacts on disk.

+### Secret transport differences

+Docker injects `secrets.env` values directly into the Compose execution environment while the containers start.
+Kubernetes, by contrast, materialises secrets as mounted files, and Podman Quadlet follows the Docker behaviour.
+When migrating from Docker or
+Podman to Kubernetes, convert any secrets that workloads read from environment variables into file-based reads or populate the same values in ConfigMaps/Secrets mounted under `secrets.files`.
+The reverse migration—Kubernetes to Docker/Podman—requires you to shift file consumers to read from environment variables or render the desired files with `secrets.files` during deploy time.
 4. Sets `service_ip` for the unified health gate.
 5. Recreates containers automatically whenever `secrets.rotation_timestamp` changes.